monthly awc zoom meeting

 rafting the zambezi

-presented by joey coburn
+joey coburn

 Beautiful scenery, huge drops, giant waves and warm water make the Zambezi River a boater's paradise.
 Africa's fourth longest river drifts under huge blue skies through the tree-filled plains of southern Africa before plunging more than 350 feet over Victoria Falls into Batoka Gorge, one the world's most famous whitewater runs.
 But time might be running out for Batoka Gorge, since plans to fill the gorge with a reservoir, sitting behind a new hydroelectric dam, are slowly advancing.
 Join us Tuesday, February 14th for trip a report about the Mighty Zambezi, its giant rapids, managing the travel logistics and stories from the trip of a lifetime.